RoxJade/rachel-clayton/README.md

 - A range of messages to pop-up on the site and return specialised responses based on user interaction.

 - Delivery, shipping and returns information to inform customers who plan to or have purchased a print.

+## Future Scope for Development:

+Areas of the project I'd like to improve on and develop:

+- There are still tweaks to be made to the site, design features and layouts I feel I can improve.
+- in the future I would like to add a customer gallery, where customers can unload their own photos of Rachel's purchased artwork, possibly with a review section.
+- I would also like to build more sections that could be useful for Rachel, as the business owner it would be great if she could have a styled admin where she manage customer orders, as well products.
+- Eventually Rachel would like to start posting her work out to countries other than the UK.
+Therefore I could look into adding some payment functionality to support this.

 # 4. Deployment